brunoV/throttler/README.md

 (time (while (not (nil? (<!! slow-chan))))) ; "Elapsed time: 5686.198 msecs" (0.9 msg/millisecond)
 ```

+So it took 5.6 seconds to read 5000 messages, resulting in a rate of ~ 0.9
+messages/millisecond.

 ## Throughput accuracy over a wide range of rates

 While motivated by throttling to about 1-1000 messages/second, Throttler is